khulnasoft-lab/design.khulnasoft.com/contents/usability/navigation-sidebar.md

 - The navigation sidebar is always available unless navigating is not needed or beneficial.
 The `minimal` page layout is an alternative option that removes the navigation elements.
 - The user's preference is set with a cookie to keep the navigation sidebar hidden or visible.
 It will be visible regardless of the cookie when the user needs the navigation sidebar to complete a task.
-- While hidden, the user can hover in a zone on the left-hand side or over the [sidebar icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~sidebar) button.
-These triggers will present the sidebar as an overlay that can either be locked in place or used to navigate without disrupting the page content.
+- While hidden, hovering over the left edge of the page or the sidebar icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~sidebar) button reveals the sidebar as an overlay that can lock in place or be used to navigate without disrupting the page content.
-- Pinned items will uniquely persist across groups and projects.
-This unique characteristic allows users to differentiate how they use groups from projects.
+- Pinned items uniquely persist, allowing users to surface important links across groups and projects.

 ### Breakpoints

-Due to GitLab supporting all viewport sizes, a single vertical navigation sidebar allows the user experience to transition across each breakpoint with minimal logic.
+A single vertical navigation sidebar allows the user experience to transition across each breakpoint with minimal logic.

 Extra large viewports: `1200px` and up